freefeynman123/adthena_task/README.md

 BERT with 2 unfrozen encoder layers:

+Validation accuracy 0.850
+Validation F1 score: 0.804
+Testing accuracy 0.852
+Testing F1 score: 0.807

 The split was done in a 50:25:25 manner, in order to reflect the split that was performed on whole dataset.
 Justification of this fact is presented in EDA.ipynb notebook and comes from found class imbalance.

-2. Preprocessing for the BERT model was done in a two-state scenario:
+2. Preprocessing for the BERT model was done in a two-stage scenario:

-*
-*
+* Basic preprocessing which consisted of operations such as getting rid of numbers, interpunction and some special symbols like ampersand.
+* Utilizing BERT tokenizer with pretrained embedding.
+Since the whole sentence is considered as a one vector and the hidden state of the first token is taken to represent the whole sentence, an additional token must be added, which is usually named CLS and placed at the beginning.

+Max length of tokens needs to be decided

 3. Evaluation was performed with two metrics: accuracy and weighted f1score.